LoicMarechal/LPlib/README.md

 - `mkdir build`
 - `cd build`
 - `cmake ..`
-- `cmake --build . --target INSTALL`
+- `cmake --build . --target install`

 ### Optional steps
 You may download some sample meshes to run the examples: